Final Fantasy IV Namingway Edition

 Using modern names where possible, and abbreviations where necessary, all items, spells, commands, jobs, and monsters are renamed.
 Monster stats, including the final boss, are restored to their original, along with spell learning rates.
 Also added to the mix is a B button Dash rather than a toggle or just walking everywhere.

-Recently added is the original treasure chests and save point graphics.
+Also added is the original treasure chests and save point graphics.
 The maps have all been restored back to their original FFIV, including the Developer’s Room.
 Items now have extended descriptions.